oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 		![Create Process Application](images/create-process-application.png)

 5. Click *Create*.
-		A message indicates that it’s being created, then shows a link.
+		A message indicates that it’s being created, and then shows a link.

 6. Click the *Open now* link in the message.

 If the link disappeared, select the My Applications tab to filter the list to show only those you created.
-Click Search icon and enter the first few characters of the application’s name (travel).
+Click the Search icon and enter the first few characters of the application’s name (travel).
 Once you locate the application, select it to open it.

 ## Task 2: Explore Components Tab and Navigation